-However, as Eve would have to decide a basis to measure in before it was made public in which basis Alice transmitted in, then she too would have to make a random decision.
+However, owing to the fact that the protocol specifies that it is Bob who announces his measurement basis and Alice who then replies, it is necessary that Eve forwards on to Bob the intercepted qubit before it is made public which basis Alice transmitted in.
+So it follows that Eve would have to make a random decision about a basis to measure in.
 Moreover, the agreement about which qubits would be used in the key remains between Alice and Bob alone.